-The Group produces minimal harmful waste in its daily operation.
-Thus, no data was recorded in relation to harmful waste during the Reporting Year.
-Furthermore, harmless waste produced by the Group mainly includes ordinary office waste, such as used stationery and paper.
+Due to our business nature, the Group produces minimal hazardous waste in its daily operation.
+Thus, no data was recorded in relation to hazardous waste during the Reporting Year.
+Furthermore, non-hazardous waste produced by the Group mainly includes ordinary office waste, such as used stationery and paper.
 The Group advocates conservation and environmental protection and promotes recycling of reuseable items.
-It reminds employees to reduce harmless waste arising from daily work and avoid paper use by delivering digital file through e-mail.
+It reminds employees to reduce non-hazardous waste arising from daily work and avoid paper use by delivering digital file through e-mail.
 The Group adopts electronic communication software as its principal channel of contact during daily operation.
 All internal notice is issued through e-mail instead of printing.
 The Group also implements double-sided printing to utilise resources more efficiently.
 We opt for refillable types of office stationery as far as possible and avoid straight replacement of stationery items.

-Statistics in respect of office waste paper generated in the course of operation during the Reporting Year set out below:
+Statistics in respect of office waste paper generated in the course of operation during the Reporting Year and the corresponding year in 2020 are set out below:

-Amount (kg) Amount (kg)
+Amount (kg) 2021 Amount (kg) 2020

-2020 2019

-Non-hazardous waste 347.50 860.00
+Non-hazardous waste 541.42 347.50

-Intensity (kg/Revenue HK\$'000) 0.0014 0.0042
+Intensity (kg/Revenue HK\$ Million) 4.48 1.35